JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

   * [Azure DevOps Services](#Azure+DevOps+Services)
   * [HTTP SAML 2.0](#HTTP+SAML+2.0)

->If you are using [JetBrains Hub](https://www.jetbrains.com/hub/), you can configure single sign-on (SSO) from the TeamCity login form and IDE using a [separate plugin for TeamCity](https://plugins.jetbrains.com/plugin/9156-jetbrains-hub-integration).
+>If you are using [JetBrains Hub](https://www.jetbrains.com/hub/), you can configure the single sign-on setting (SSO) from the TeamCity login form and IDE using a [separate plugin for TeamCity](https://plugins.jetbrains.com/plugin/9156-jetbrains-hub-integration).
 >
 {product="tc"}